0xMordecai/docker-by-example/building-and-managing-Docker-images/Flattening-Docker-images/info.md

 • You can also slim down images by using as few layers as possible by combining multiple steps into a single RUN directive.

 • Consider whether the benefits of flattening the image outweigh the disadvantages, whether you'll get considerable performance improvements, and whether performance is critical for your application needs.

+These considerations will help you understand your container image footprint and help you manage container images.
+Remember that although reducing the image’s size is ideal, flattening it should be a last resort.